Day 1 – Dublin City to Carlingford, Co Louth

 Day 6 – Westport to Dublin

-Travel back to Dublin in the afternoon, drop-offs and hugs in the city centre.
+Lunch and drive-time back to Dublin in the afternoon, drop-offs and hugs in the city centre.